 Did you know there are rules about questions passengers can ask a pilot?

 It is true you may not ask certain questions.
-On the flip-side there and questions that pilots must answer.
+On the flip-side, there are questions that pilots must answer.
 The rules are regulated and set by the FAA.
 Read the regulations below to understand what question you can pose to the pilot on y our next flight.

 Aircraft accidents kill and injure passengers and pilots each year.
 If you are curious about your flight, you may ask a pilot certain information.